-The study is set up over the Bonn radar domain (Shrestha, 2021).
-With BoXPol at the center of the domain, it encompasses the northwestern part of Germany bordering the Netherlands, Luxembourg, Belgium and France.
-The topography is dominated by the Rhine Massif, the Rhine valley and the northwest lowlands (Fig. 2).
-The model domain covers an area of approx. 340 km with a km-scale horizontal grid resolution.
-Eighty levels are used in the vertically stretched layers with a near-surface-layer depth of 20 m.
+the northwest lowlands (Fig. 2).
+The model domain covers an area of approximately 340 km × 340 km with a kilometre-scale horizontal grid resolution.
+A total of 80 levels are used in the vertically stretched layers with a near-surface-layer depth of 20 m.
 The COSMO-DE analysis data from DWD at 2.8 km horizontal resolution is used to process the initial and lateral boundary conditions at hourly intervals.
-The diurnal scale simulation is initialized at 15 Nov 2014 00:00 UTC and integrated for 35 hours with a time step of 6 s.
-The model output generated at 5 min interval from 16 Nov 2014 00:00 UTC to elevation angle, and using this mask (each containing a minimum of eight grid cells) to estimate the median value of the model or FO data at that level.

-235 10:00 UTC is used for the analysis.
-The control run (CTRL) uses the default model parameters with the prescribed cloud/ice nucleation parameters (discussed in Sect.
+The di-urnal scale simulation is initialised at 15 November 2014 00:00 UTC and integrated for 35 h with a time step of 6 s.
+The model output that was generated at 5 min intervals from 16 November 2014 00:00 UTC to 10:00 UTC is used for the analysis.
+The control run (CTRL) uses the default model parameters with the prescribed cloud and ice nucleation parameters (discussed in Sect.
 2.2).

-For consistent comparison to the QVPs from the radar observations, the outputs of the model and FO are also postprocessed to obtain synthetic QVPs using conical scans with 18° elevation angle along the vertically stretched model grid.
-This is achieved by generating a one grid cell-wide circular mask for each model level, whose diameter increases with height as a function of
+For consistent comparison to the QVPs from the radar observations, the outputs of the model and FO are also post-processed to obtain synthetic QVPs using conical scans with 18° elevation angle along the vertically stretched model grid.
+This is achieved by generating a one grid-cell-wide circular mask for each model level, whose diameter increases with height as a function of elevation angle, and using this mask (each containing a minimum of eight grid cells) to estimate the median value of the model or FO data at that level.

-Fig. 3a-c shows the QVPs of modeled ice hydrometeors from the CTRL run of COSMO.
+Figure 3a-c show the QVPs of modelled ice hydrometeors from the CTRL run of COSMO.
 The hydrometeor population here is dominated by snow, which is primarily produced by self-collection of cloud ice that grows rapidly via aggregation.
-As the hydrometeors fall downwards, the mixing ratio of cloud ice $(q_i)$ decrease gradually, while the snow mixing ratio $(q_s)$ increases

-- rapidly until the melting layer.
+As the hydrometeors fall downwards, the mixing ratio of cloud ice $(q_i)$ decrease gradually, while the snow mixing ratio $(q_s)$ increases rapidly until the melting layer.
 The melting layer here is defined as the region around the 0°C isotherm located around 1.5 km.
 At this height, the cloud ice and snow aggregates in the presence of cloud water and rain also produce considerable amounts of graupel via riming.
 The graupel mixing ratio $(q_g)$ peaks at this height and then gradually decreases as it melts producing rain, while falling downwards to the surface.
-The QVPs of modeled rain for the CTRL run are shown in Fig. 4a.
-The rain mixing ratio $(q_r)$ increases gradually below the melting layer towards the surface as the meltwater fraction from graupel is transferred - 250 directly to rain.
+The QVPs of modelled rain for the CTRL run are shown in Fig. 4a.
+The rain mixing ratio $(q_r)$ increases gradually below the melting layer towards the surface as the meltwater fraction from graupel is transferred directly to rain.